sparkysmitty/minutiae/data/rock_paper_scissors.md

 # Rock, Paper, Scissors

 ## The game is between two people who make hand gestures: rock (fist), paper (hand flat), and scissors (index and middle fingers out only).

-The logic is circular: rock breaks scissors, scissors cuts paper, paper covers rock.
-A draw results if both play the same gesture and the game is repeated.
+## The logic is circular: rock breaks scissors, scissors cuts paper, paper covers rock.

+## A draw results if both play the same gesture and the game is repeated.

-## Used in a US Federal court case to break the "gordian knot" (in the words of a frustrated judge) that lawyeresque posturing had created.
+## Used in a US Federal court case to break a "gordian knot" (said the frustrated judge) that "lawyeresque posturing" had created.

 ## Listening to the advice of an 11-year-old who counseled her elders to "play rock" led Christies to make millions of dollars over Sotheby's, who belittled studying the logic behind the moves.